 Overview of Thyme Oil as a Stimulant For Hair Growth

 Thyme is a well-known stimulant.
-In general, stimulants activate circulation and help increases blood flow to areas that need oxygenation.
+In general, stimulants activate circulation and help increase blood flow to areas that need oxygenation.
 With healthy blood circulation, hair cells in hair follicles are better able to produce new hair.
 Bioflavonoid compounds are also crucial for constructing new hair strands.
-Thyme oil contains the following Bioflavonoid compounds (3, 4):
+Thyme oil contains the following Bioflavonoid compounds (1 – 5):

 Topical stimulants are often rubbed directly onto the scalp to stimulate blood flow.
 This is done in order to help deliver the nutrients to this area and to promote hair development.